What Is the Difference Between a Short Sale and a Short Payoff?

 Short Sale Deficiencies

-Sometimes the former homeowner agrees upfront to pay back some of the deficiency in a promissory note with a down payment or through a payment plan.
+Sometimes the former homeowner agrees as part of a short sale to pay back some of the deficiency in a promissory note with a down payment or through a payment plan.
 Other times, the lender will agree to waive the deficiency as part of the short sale agreement.
 (If the lender forgives some or all of the deficiency, you might be liable to pay taxes on the canceled amount.)
-However, if the agreement doesn't contain a waiver, some states allow a lender to seek a personal judgment against the borrower after the short sale to recover the deficiency amount.

 How Do Short Payoffs Work?